 The Centre is also proud to acknowledge Dr Leah Norgrove, winner of the CSPCP Humanitarian Award.
 This award is given to a CSPCP member who significantly improves the lives of under-served populations nationally or internationally.
 Dr Norgrove has been involved in leading the Journey Home initiative, which included a specialized LEAP for First Nations (Learning Essential Approaches to Palliative Care), partially funded by the BC Centre for Palliative Care.

-The winners will be recognized during an awards evening in conjunction with the Annual Advanced Learning in Palliative Medicine Conference in Toronto on Friday, June 1, 2018.
+The winners were recognized during an awards evening in conjunction with the Annual Advanced Learning in Palliative Medicine Conference in Toronto on Friday, June 1, 2018.

 More detailed profiles are available at www.cspcp.ca/about/awards.